 How to support Right to Repair in the UK

-The Restart Project are strong advocates for the Right to Repair in the UK.
-We’re proud co-founders of the European Right to Repair campaign, and we work together with other UK members to advance Right to Repair here and across Europe.
+The Restart Project are strong advocates for the Right to Repair in the UK and across Europe.
+We’re proud co-founders of the European Right to Repair campaign and also work together with UK partners to advance the Right to Repair here.

 What is the Right to Repair?